 In this week’s episode of the Sailing to Success Podcast Show, Lyndsay Phillips interviews Laura Pennington.
-Laura is a former seventh grade teacher that left her career to pursue her dream of becoming a online freelance writer.
+Laura is a former seventh-grade teacher that left her career to pursue her dream of becoming an online freelance writer.
 She now helps other people launch their online careers.

 MAIN QUESTIONS ASKED:

 - What made you decide to switch careers and become a freelance writer?

 - Where do you start to get online?